Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Damages: You suffered losses, like medical bills or scarring, documented through records from Grady Hospital’s burn unit.

 The 2025 Georgia Tort Reform Law imposes stricter liability standards (e.g., prior wrongful conduct for negligent security) and procedural challenges like bifurcated trials, while Georgia’s comparative negligence rule (O.C.G.A. § 51-12-33) may reduce compensation if you’re partially at fault.
-Our burn injury attorneys counter with robust evidence, building strong cases in courts from Fulton to DeKalb County.
+A burn injury attorney counter with robust evidence, building strong cases in courts from Fulton to DeKalb County.
 Act within Georgia’s two-year statute of limitations (O.C.G.A. § 9-3-33).

 Who Can Be Sued in a Burn Injury Case in Georgia?